achrafelkhnissi/1337/42curses/minitalk/README.md

 - __None-Maskable__: Signals which cannot be changed or ignored by the user.
 These typically occurs when the user is signaled for non-recoverable hardware errors.

 #### Handling signals
 Signal handlers can be installed with the [`signal(2)`](https://man7.org/linux/man-pages/man7/signal.7.html) or [`sigaction(2)`](https://man7.org/linux/man-pages/man2/sigaction.2.html) system calls.
 If a signal handler is not installer for a particular signal, the fefault handler is user.
-Otherwise the signal is intercepted and the signal handler is invoked.
+Otherwise the signal is intercepted and the signal handler is invoked. \

+The signals are defined in the header file signal.h as a macro constant.
+Signal name has started with a “SIG” and followed by a short description of the signal.
+So, every signal has a unique numeric value.
+Your program should always use the name of the signals, not the signals number.
+The reason is signal number can differ according to system but meaning of names will be standard. \
+The macro NSIG is the total number of signal defined.
+The value of NSIG is one greater than the total number of signal defined (All signal numbers are allocated consecutively).

 The following is a list of all signals with names as in the include file `<signal.h>`: